MTType/Prototype/README.md

 * db.exists(id) - Does a document with the given id exist?
 * db.get_by_keys([keys]) - Get a number of documents by keys

-Remember that more than one game can be ongoing at a single time, so it's possible for database
+Remember that more than one game can be ongoing at a single time, so it's possible for database to be shared amongst games.
+You should ensure you use unique ids when storing things in the database (e.g. by prefixing keys with the game id)